 By Roger Bagnall

 At the Toronto annual meeting in 2017, the SCS and AIA hosted a joint session discussing the problems posed by antiquities lacking a well-documented legal provenance.
 John Miller, who was then Vice President for Professional Matters, represented our Society at this discussion.
 After he reported to the Board of Directors on the discussions, there was a sense in the Board that the current statement on the matters in our ethics document was neither very clear nor comprehensive, and that it ought to be reexamined.
 President Nugent appointed an ad hoc Committee on Cultural Property, which I chaired.
 The other members are Carla Antonaccio, Rebecca Benefiel, John Bodel, Sebastian Heath, Todd Hickey, and Joseph Rife.
 The committee thus includes a cross-section of classicists closely engaged in issues of cultural property: four papyrologists and epigraphists, one numismatist, several field archaeologists including three excavation directors, specialists in the digital humanities, teachers at large and small institutions, and almost all members of both the SCS and AIA.
 After a fruitful discussion we submitted to the Board a recommendation for new language to replace the current statement.
 At its meeting on January 4, the Board decided to submit the revised document to the membership for a period of comment, as we did with the revisions to the statement on working conditions for contingent faculty last year.
-The Committee on Professional Ethics will be asked to take part in this commenting process.
-This period will end on March 15.
-The ad hoc committee will then revise the proposed statement to take account of these comments, and if the Board approves the revised statement at its June conference-call meeting, it will appear on this year’s election ballot for the membership to vote on.
+During the comment period, which ended on March 15, only a few comments were recieved and the ad hoc committee made no revisions.
+The proposed new language appears on the 2018 ballot for vote by the SCS membership.

 Due diligence will often involve investigation of the legal situation of artifacts, but it may also necessitate understanding institutional policies (those, for example, that prohibit agreements restricting the publication or public disclosure of information about research) and thinking carefully about questions of prudence in the public space created by social media.
 In all cases, members should avoid activity that contributes directly or indirectly to the illegal handling of antiquities.
 In particular, members should avoid activity that increases the commercial value of illegally exported objects or which can, even indirectly, lead to further looting.
 Members should not normally use the annual meeting of SCS or any of its publications as a venue for the first publication or announcement of unprovenanced antiquities; exceptions should require serious ethical reflection about the objects in question and consultation with experts, and should foreground questions of provenance.
 Similarly, in selecting images for use in presentations and publications members should take advantage of the many repositories of open-access digital images with full metadata, rather than using undocumented images and artifacts found online.